bkfox/django_fox/fox/etl/notes.md

 Technical principles:
 - keep it simple, keep concerns separated
 - work as much as possible with dataframe
+-

+### Core
+- Relation
+- Schema/Mapping specification:
+    - provide list of fields to extract and unit
+    - relation ships

 ### Extract
 - Source Providers: